 - ✓ Purpose: Consider the points the author is trying to make.
+What is the overall purpose of the book?
+What is the purpose of each chapter?
 How do the specific chapters help him achieve his purpose?
-How does he organize his claims between chapters and among chapters to support his claim(s)? - ✓ Speaker: Who is the author of the book?
+How does he organize his claims between chapters and among chapters to support his claim(s)? - ✓ Exigence: Why did Gladwell write this book?
+What was/were the driving factor(s) that inspired/provoked him? - ✓ Speaker: Who is the author of the book?
 Is he credible?
-How does he establish credibility? - Audience: To whom does the author cater his message?
+How does he establish credibility? - ✓ Audience: To whom does the author cater his message?
 What are the characteristics of his audience?
-How does he try to appeal to them? - ✓ Style: Consider passages that have the most effective language.
+How does he try to appeal to them? - Style: Consider passages that have the most effective language.
 How do these passages help create meaning?
-Why are these choices effective? - ✓ Appeals: Does the author try to convince the audience through creating a connection between him and the audience?
+Why are these choices effective?
+Do the passages have words that stand out?
+Sentence structure?
+Repetition? - ✓ Appeals: Does the author try to convince the audience through creating a connection between him and the audience?
 Does he seem knowledgeable?
 Why or why not?
 Does he use anecdotes to appeal to emotions?
 If so, which anecdotes and which emotions?
 Does his evidence logically lead to the conclusion he intends?
 Why or why not?